-- people can access information and services
+- More people can access online information and services

-- accessible websites are easier to use
+- Accessible websites are easier to use

-- accessible sites are easier for search engines to crawl
+- Accessible sites are easier for search engines to crawl

-- cost-savings can be made by building an accessible website from the beginning rather than fixing issues after development.
+- Cost savings can be made by building an accessible website from the beginning rather than fixing issues after development

-How to make an accessible website
+How to create accessible content

 It’s easiest and cheapest to think about accessibility at the start of a project.
 If you work as a content person, designer or developer you should think about web accessibility while you are working.